Dev-Ritchie/alx-low_level_programming/0x02-functions_nested_loops/README.md

- write a function that computes the absolute value of an integer.
+write a function that prints out the last digit of a number